Tristinsorrells1/tic-tac-toe/README.md

 ![Loom_Message_-_14_November_2022__1__AdobeExpress (1)](https://user-images.githubusercontent.com/109977562/201789437-58a3e099-b277-4e4e-8a94-40b627a36976.gif)

 ### Context:
 This project was assigned to Mod 1 students in Turing's Front-End Engineering bootcamp.
-Students were given a week to create a fully functioning tic-tac-toe game and add styling of their choosing.
+Students were given a week to create a fully functioning tic-tac-toe game and add styling of their choosing using HTML, CSS, and Javascript.

 ### Contributors:
 This project was created by Tristin Sorrells, find my github [here](https://github.com/Tristinsorrells1)